 - Empathy is the first step required for solving any problem

-- Making connections is critical for collaboration
+- Making connections is critical

 - Teachers nurture grit – passion and perseverance - in their students